 Our goal is to completely automate and streamline all of the repetitive tasks around extension development and maintenance, so we are providing new development and runtime tools for Solidus developers to leverage in their code.

-We are building a new shiny GraphQL API for Solidus, that will eventually supersede the REST API.
-GraphQL support will create a lot of opportunities for developers and retailers, with its performance and usability benefits and out-of-the-box support for modern frontend frameworks.
+We've built a new shiny GraphQL API for Solidus, that will eventually supersede the REST API.
+GraphQL support creates a lot of opportunities for developers and retailers, with its performance and usability benefits and out-of-the-box support for modern frontend frameworks.